2022 Houston Astros season: August

 On August 15, the White Sox defeated Houston 4–2 largely behind a masterful effort by starter Johnny Cueto.
 A four-run eighth inning sunk Houston predicated on a rare collapse by Houston reliever Rafael Montero (4–2), charged three of the runs without having recorded an out.
 Astros starter José Urquidy threw 7 2/3 hitless innings and was removed after A. J. Pollock got the first hit for Chicago.
 On August 16, the Astros ended a record 14 consecutive starts of one run or fewer allowed by Dylan Cease, who yielded three runs in five innings.
 Gavin Sheets hit a game-tying two-run double off Justin Verlander in the seventh inning.
 Yoán Moncada drove in the go-ahead run in the eighth for the second consecutive night, this time versus Héctor Neris (4–4).
 Chicago won, 4–3.
 The Astros won 3–2 on August 17 after having blown late-inning leads the prior two games.
 Framber Valdez (12–4) delivered seven innings of two-run ball for his 20th consecutive quality start on August 17, tying Mike Scott's club record established during his Cy Young-winning season in 1986.
-Yordan Álvarez led the way offensively, scoring a run and driving in another.
+Yordan Alvarez led the way offensively, scoring a run and driving in another.
 The Astros concluded their season series with Chicago winning 21–5, spearheaded by Alex Bregman's two home runs, two doubles and six RBI.
 The 21 runs tied for second-most in franchise history.
 Bregman, Kyle Tucker, and Christian Vázquez each tied their career high with four hits.
 Chas McCormick, who tallied five RBI, and Trey Mancini, also homered for Houston.
 The Astros totaled 25 hits, tying the franchise record.